linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 08 Equity markets.md

 Now consider a company producing TV programmes.
 Could it finance itself entirely with debt?
 No, because if £100 million was put in by lenders to invest in ten TV serials there would be nothing for them to fall back on should half of its shows be poorly received by viewers, or even if one-tenth was poorly received.
 They might be willing to lend, say, £40 million if the other £60 million came from investors who were willing to accept the risk of total loss.
 Then the lenders would know that their money was likely to be reasonably safe (assuming that they had faith in the track record of the executives in charge and the historical statistics suggested that only two or three programmes were likely to be commercial flops).
 Naturally, the risk takers providing this £60 million of capital would want a high reward for exposing their hard-earned savings.
 They would also want some say over who the directors of the company were and the power to vote down major moves proposed by the managers.
 They would also require regular information on progress.
 These holders of shares (equities) in the success or failure of the enterprise act as shock-absorbers so that other parties contributing to a firm, from suppliers and creditors to bankers and leasing companies, do not have to bear the shock of a surprise recession, a loss of market share to competitors or a badly made TV series.

 Another attractive feature of share capital for building businesses is that it does not have a date at which it will be redeemed by the company.
 Thus the managers (and creditors) know that the capital will be available for the very long term, that the shareholders cannot turn around one day and demand their money back.
-However, this causes a problem for investors because they may want to sell their shares a year a two down the line.
+However, this causes a problem for investors because they may want to sell their shares a year or two down the line.
 While many shareholders are willing to accept that their companies are too small to join a stock market or that the disadvantages of doing so outweigh the advantages, a minority of companies have decided to float their shares on an exchange.
 This brings many benefits in addition to permitting shareholders to sell (or buy more) when they want to, including facilitating mergers and the raising of more equity finance.

 After discussing the different types of long-term capital available to a company this chapter describes stock exchanges around the world and their importance.
 Challenges to the old established exchanges such as new share-trading facilities set up in the last five years, or high-frequency trading and dark pools of liquidity are also explored.
 We then look at the London Stock Exchange in more detail, comparing it to the other major exchanges.
 Also, the ways in which shares are traded are discussed, including the role of clearing houses and settlement systems.

-# The value of joint stock enterprises/a little history
+## The value of joint stock enterprises/a little history

 Although it is thought that Roman publicani (state contractors) carried out some active trading in parts of their businesses, it was in seventeenth-century Europe that the first shares were issued and traded, and the first stock exchange was founded in Amsterdam.
 These shares were in the Vereinigte Oostindische Compagnie (the Dutch East India Company).
 The oldest VOC share still in existence was issued on 27 September 1606 (see Exhibit 8.1).

-# Exhibit 8.1 World's oldest surviving share certificate
+## Exhibit 8.1 World's oldest surviving share certificate

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/522de0a2006f789e513ab719c4f694945ca7553df6aff66cbc65e671a53934aa.jpg)